 The website builder can guide you but knowing what to do after it guides you takes time and practice and research.

 A plug-in is a piece of code or a part of a website that is handled by another company.
 For example, when you’re checking out on a website, the plug-in could be from paypal.com.

 It’s not handled by the website selling the goods, it’s handled by a specific company that’s not directly affiliated with that company.

 Some platforms require plug-ins.
 Others need custom-made applications for integrations you might want as well use integrating with certain phone apps or something of that nature.
 These are all variable costs.

 Because we all know size does matter.

 Taking a bird’s-eye view of what you want is a good way to figure out how much your website is going to be.
-If you understand that it’s a simple website that doesn’t really need long-term maintenance the new website is probably going to be on the cheaper end.
+If you see that it’s a simple website that doesn’t really need long-term maintenance, the new website is probably going to be on the cheaper end.

 If you have any further questions on websites feel free to give us a call.
 We’d be more than happy to educate you further or read one of our other blogs for more information.

 Let’s Figure Out The Cost Of Your Website